-In Business and Economics we provide a ten week taster course in Year 9.
-The Year 10 course is a full year and covers Accounting, Business Studies, Economics and Financial Literacy in more detail and prepares students for NCEA Level 1.
+In Business and Economics we provide a half year taster course in Year 9.
+Students are introduced to Accounting, Business Studies, Economics and Financial Capability.
+The Year 10 course is a full year and covers Accounting, Business Studies, Economics and Financial Capability in more detail and prepares students for NCEA Level 1.

-Accounting is about providing financial information to a wide variety of interested users who need to make business decisions.
+Accounting is about preparing, analysing and communicating financial and non-financial information to a wide variety of interested users who need to make business decisions.

 We introduce Accounting in Year 9 and Year 10 in the Business and Economics (BEC) courses.
 Students can specialise in Accounting from Year 11 to Year 13.